-We’ll tell you how to get the very most out of your roses.
+How to get the very most out of your beautiful roses.

-- Select a suitable size vase, glass one is ideal, if you wish to use an antique or metal vase it’s best to line them.
+- Select a suitable size vase, glass or pottery is ideal.
+If you wish to use an antique or metal vase it’s best to line them.

-- USE THE CUT FLOWER FOOD – we hope you received cut flower food with your flowers, professional florists always send out flowers with vital flower nutrition food, it helps your flowers considerably in many ways.
-Don’t be fooled by old tales of adding this or that, flower food is an exact science and make a big difference to the life of your flowers.
+- USE THE CUT FLOWER FOOD – we hope you received cut flower food with your flowers, professional florists always send out flowers with vital flower nutrition food, it helps your flowers last longer.

 - Add the cut flower food to the vase and fill with the correct amount of clean cold tap water, the package of food will give you the dosing instructions.

-- Top the water up it more cut flower food solution when it drop a noticable level, always ensure your flowers have enough water to drink.
+- Top the water up with more cut flower food solution, always ensure your flowers have enough water to drink.